-- 15.2 Performance Measures and Performance Period.
+15.2 Performance Measures and Performance Period.
 The performance goals upon which the grant, payment or vesting of an Award to a Covered Employee that is intended to qualify as Performance-Based Compensation are conditioned must be based on one or more of the following Performance Measures:

-- (a) Cash flow (including, but not limited to, operating cash flow, free cash flow, cash flow return on equity, cash flow before or after payment of a dividend and cash flow return on investment),
+(a) Cash flow (including, but not limited to, operating cash flow, free cash flow, cash flow return on equity, cash flow before or after payment of a dividend and cash flow return on investment),

 - (b) Capital expenditures,

 - (c) Earnings (either in aggregate or on a per-share basis, and on pre-tax or post-tax basis),

-- (d) Earnings before or after either, or any combination of, interest, taxes, depreciation, or amortization.
+- (d) Earnings before or after either, or any combination of, interest, taxes, depreciation, or amortization,

 - (e) Economic value added,

 - (f) Expenses/costs (including cost reduction and expense management),

 - (g) Gross or net income,

 - (h) Gross or net operating margins,

 - (i) Gross or net operating profits,

 - (j) Gross or net revenues/sales,

 - (k) Individual achievement of the Performance Measures,

 - (l) Market share,

 - (m) Net asset value per share,

 - (n) Net income,

 - (o) Net borrowing, debt leverage levels, credit quality or debt ratings,

 - (p) Operating and maintenance cost management,

 - (q) Operational performance measures,

 - (r) Operating profit,

 - (s) Operating ratios and measures

 - (t) Profitability ratios,

 - (u) Retained earnings,

-- (v) Return measures (including, but not limited to, return on assets, total assets employed, equity, capital, invested capital, sales or revenues),
+(v) Return measures (including, but not limited to, return on assets, total assets employed, equity, capital, invested capital, sales or revenues),

-- $\ensuremath{(w)}$ Share price (including, but not limited to, growth in share price and total shareholder return),

-- (x) Strategic business objectives (including objective project milestones),

-- (y) Transactions relating to acquisitions or divestitures, or

-- (z) Working capital.
+- (w) Share price (including, but not limited to, growth in share price and total shareholder return), - (x) Strategic business objectives (including objective project milestones), - (y) Transactions relating to acquisitions or divestitures, or - (z) Working capital.

-Any Performance Measure(s) may, as the Committee, in its sole discretion deems appropriate, (i) relate to the performance of a Participant or relate to the performance of the Company or any Subsidiary as a whole or any business unit or division of the Company or any Subsidiary or any combination thereof, (ii) be compared to the performance of a group of comparator companies, or published or special index, (iii) be based on change in the Performance Measure over a specified Performance Period of time and such change may be measured based on an arithmetic change over the specified period (e.g., cumulative change or average change), or percentage change over the specified period (e.g., cumulative percentage change, average percentage change or compounded percentage change), (iv) relate to or be compared to one or more other Performance Measures, or (v) any combination of the foregoing.
-The Performance Measures will be established for the Performance Period by the Committee within the time frame as required under Code Section 162(m) for Awards intended to qualify as Performance Based Compensation.
+Any Performance Measure(s) may, as the Committee, in its sole discretion deems appropriate, (i) relate to the performance of a Participant or relate to the performance of the Company or any Subsidiary as a whole or any business unit or division of the Company or any Subsidiary or any combination thereof, (ii) be compared to the performance of a group of comparator companies, or published or special index, (iii) be based on change in the Performance Measure over a specified Performance Period of time and such change may be measured based on an arithmetic change over the specified period (e.g., cumulative change or average change), or percentage change over the specified period (e.g., cumulative change or average change), (iv) relate to or be compared to one or more other Performance Measures, or (v) any combination of the foregoing.
+The Performance Measures will be established for the Performance Based Compensation.
 To the extent consistent with the requirements of Section 162(m), the Committee also has the authority to provide for accelerated vesting of any Award based on the achievement of performance goals pursuant to the Performance Measures specified in this Article 15.